 - Multiple AWS Directory Services can consume the same subnet

-Following diagram provides a high-level network flow for an Amazon WorkSpaces user connecting via public internet.
+The following diagram provides a high-level network flow for an Amazon WorkSpaces user connecting via public internet.

 AD DS DEPLOYMENT SCENARIOS

 - Scenario 1: Using AD Connector to proxy authentication to on-premises AD DS.
-In this scenario the AD Connectors that are implemented in the AWS environment will authenticates to on-premises AD DS with all authentication proxied via Direct Connect.
+In this scenario the AD Connectors that are implemented in the AWS environment will authenticate to on-premises AD DS with all authentication proxied via Direct Connect.

 - Scenario 2: Extending on-premises AD DS into AWS (Replica).
-This scenario is similar to scenario 1, but the AD DS replica will be located in AWS VPC in combination with AD Connector, this scenario provides a great improvement in reducing the latency of authentication/query request to AD DS and the AD DS global catalog.
+This scenario is similar to scenario 1, but the AD DS replica will be located in AWS VPC in combination with AD Connector.
+This scenario provides a great improvement in reducing the latency of authentication/query request to AD DS and the AD DS global catalog.